rhelgeby/sm-zombiereloaded-3/env/readme.txt

 The binary will be made in <repos>/build.

 The develop environment should be mostly stand-alone with SourcePawn compiler some tools and include files.
-But there are some other stuff that's required for this to work:

-Linux users:
-- Mercurial
-- Make

-Windows users:
-- TortoiseHG (windows version of Mercurial, with both GUI and command line tools).
+Linux users need to have make installed.